Scribers/database/routes.md

 - name: The name of the company.
 - mail: The mail for the company.
 - password: The password for the new company.
+- description: The description of the enterprise (complete).
+- short_description: A short description of the enterprise.
+- details: Coordinates, etc

 **Response**